-Cross County, Arkansas, is located in the eastern region of central Arkansas.
+Cross County, Arkansas, is located in the eastern region of Arkansas.
 The county was formed in November of 1862 to become the 53rd county formed in Arkansas.
-Cross County encompasses 616 square miles with a population of just under 20,000.
+Cross County encompasses 616 square miles with a population of just under 18,000.
 The county seat and largest town is Wynne.
 The other incorporated cities are Cherry Valley, Hickory Ridge and Parkin.

-Agriculture is the predominant industry, with rice, soybeans, and cotton as the primary crops.
-In addition, the County is also the site of the only copper tubing mill in Arkansas.
+Agriculture is the predominant industry, with rice, soybeans, sweet potatoes and cotton as the primary crops.

 There are two state parks in the county: the nearly 7,000-acre Village Creek State Park with a 27-hole golf course, The Ridges at Village Creek, and the Parkin Archeological State Park that offers over 100 acres of historical exploration related to a Native-American village, as well as a restored one-room schoolhouse that was used in the first half of the twentieth century.